Brute Force Attacks

 Sniper Attack

-The example below is based on PostSwigger's Username enumeration via different responses lab.
+The example below is based on PostSwigger's Username enumeration via different responsesarrow-up-right lab.

 We can perform username enumeration by performing a BFA (Figure 1) and then checking if any of the responses' Content-Length stands out (Figure 2).